Agent Covenant Protocol · ACP in plain English

 Append-only SHA-256 chain on your own server.
 Each action hashes the previous — any edit breaks all subsequent hashes and is immediately detectable.
 Requires trusting the server operator has not replaced the entire chain.
 No blockchain required.

 Settlement hash committed to the git repo as a signed note on refs/notes/acp-anchors.
 ACR-400 v0.2 uses ed25519 signatures over canonical JSON — any verifier can confirm the anchor was produced by the server's signing key without trusting the server operator.
 If the server is ever deleted or tampered with, the git history independently proves the settlement hash existed at that point in time.
+Phase 3.A shipped.

 Covenant lifecycle